 Baking soda is a component that is used for cleaning purposes for practically everything.
 In fact, it is an ingredient that is known to fight many other infections in the human body.

-However, as you know that baking soda is a highly alkaline cleansing agent, it is actually poisonous to the human body.
+However, as you know that baking soda is a cleansing agent, it is actually poisonous to the human body.
 It is referred to as a caustic poison which means it should not be taken in large doses.

 For instance, consuming large amounts of baking soda can have a harmful effect on the kidneys.
 Therefore, if you have any current issues with your kidneys, this bladder infection remedy might not be suitable for you.